nymea/nymea-wiki/Compile-guh.md

 *guh* is written in [Qt](http://qt-project.org/) which is a full development framework with tools designed to streamline the creation of applications and user interfaces for desktop, embedded, and mobile platforms.
 With Qt, you can reuse code efficiently to target multiple platforms with one code base.

-**You need a Qt version >= 5.2.1**
+**You need a Qt version >= 5.2**

 Officially is *guh* only supported on Linux platforms, which means this guide is for Linux users only.

 --------------------------------------------
 ## Compile *guh* with QtCreator

-1. If you want to open the *guh*-project wit the Qt-SDK (`qtcreator`), you need to install the needed packages either from the official repository of your distribution
+1. If you want to open the *guh*-project wit the Qt-SDK (`qtcreator`), you have to install the needed packages either from the official repository of your distribution

         $ sudo apt-get install build-essential qt5-default qtcreator git

     or you can install Qt manually with the *Qt Installer for Linux*.
-All neccessary downloads can be found here:
+All necessary downloads can be found here:

     [Download Qt](http://www.qt.io/download-open-source/#)

 2. Once you installed Qt you can clone the *guh* source code:
-    > **Note:** It's good practice to create a subfolder with the name of the application.
+    > **Note:** It's good practice to create a sub folder with the name of the application.
 The QtCreator will create by default a build directory next to the source folder.
 This keeps the source folder free of output and binary files.

         $ mkdir guh
         $ cd guh/
         $ git clone https://github.com/guh/guh.git

     Now open the project file (`/guh/guh/guh.pro`) with the QtCreator and configure your project.
-You can use the default setting, which will create a `build-guh-<Kit>-Debug` directory next to the source code directory where all build output files and binarys will be generated.
+You can use the default setting, which will create a `build-guh-<Kit>-Debug` directory next to the source code directory where all build output files and binary's will be generated.

 3. In order to speed up the the compilation process you need to know how many CPU's you have:

         $ nproc
         8

     In the QtCreator (`guh.pro` opened) do following steps: